Livable Income For Everyone - Environment

 "Seduced by the dangerous illusion that our technologies place us beyond the constraints of life's natural limits, and forgetful that the only meaningful purpose of economic activity is to provide people with a means of living...
 The result is an economic system that is mindlessly converting life into money in an act of collective insanity."

-David Korten, in the introduction to Richard Douthwaite's 1999 book:
+--David Korten, the introduction to Richard Douthwaite's 1999 book:

 "...earth is thus stripped and polluted by ever more unfettered global market operations...
 When objections are raised, the followers of the paradigm that rules sternly warn that all is necessary 'to keep the economy going'."

-Trying to create good paying jobs for all impoverished people in the world (over 2.8 billion people) would mean we would need several more planets of for resources and several more planets for waste even if we didn't have the glut of good problem or limits to consumption.
+Trying to create good paying jobs for all impoverished people in the world (over 2.8 billion people) would mean we would need several more planets of for resources and several more planets for waste even if we didn't have limits to consumption.

 "William Rees, an urban planner at the University of British Columbia, estimated that it requires four to six hectares of land to maintain the consumption level of the average person from a high-consumption country.
 The problem is that in 1990, worldwide there were only 1.7 hectares of ecologically productive land for each person."